FullHuman/purgecss-docs/configuration.md

 })
 ```

-Purgecss also works with raw content.
+PurgeCSS also works with raw content.
 To do this, you need to pass an object with the `raw` property instead of a filename.
 To work properly with custom extractors you need to pass the `extension` property along with the raw content.

 ```javascript
 new Purgecss({